Brian Toal

-Brian P. Toal (born March 8, 1985) is a former American football linebacker.
-He was drafted by the Las Vegas Locomotives in the UFL Premiere Season Draft in 2009.
+Brian P. Toal (born March 8, 1985) is an American former football linebacker.
+He was drafted by the Las Vegas Locomotives in the UFL premiere season draft in 2009.
 He played college football at Boston College.

-He has also been a member of the New York Jets, but not played, and was married to Phil Simms' daughter Dierdre.
+He was also a member of the New York Jets, but did not play.
+He is married to Phil Simms' daughter Dierdre.

-Early years
+Early life

 Toal grew up in Wyckoff, New Jersey.
 After a high school senior season in which he made 106 tackles and 10.5 sacks as a linebacker and ran for 1,063 yards and 32 touchdowns as a half back, Toal was named an All-American by USA Today and Parade, selected as the New Jersey Player of the Year by Gatorade and The Star-Ledger, and chosen to play in the U.S. Army All-American Bowl where he scored 3 touchdowns.
 A two-time All-State first-team selection, he led Don Bosco Preparatory High School to back-to-back NJSIAA Parochial Group 4 titles (2002 and 2003).
 Toal also excelled on Don Bosco's track team, winning the 100 and 200 meters and shot put events at the league meet as a junior.
 Toal has 2 other brothers and is the son of Greg Toal (Don Bosco Prep Coach).